-1. The values found by the software are just estimates - so it is silly to try to get too precise.
+1. The values found by the software are just estimates - it's silly to try to get too precise.

-Example: The software suggests exponent 0.504 for TeachTax - this is silly as an exponent, but it suggests trying exponent 0.5.
+Example: The software suggests exponent 0.504 for TeachTax .

+This is silly to use as an exponent, but it suggests trying exponent 0.5.

-In other words: Do not stop with the values the software spits out; use them as starting points in your decisions.
+In other words:

+- Do not stop with the values the software spits out. - Instead, use them as starting points in your decisions.

 2. One important consideration: What exponents make sense in context?

 Examples:

-Exponent 1 is the easiest to interpret.

-"Exponent" 0 (logs) also can be interpreted (multiplicative rather than additive scale)

-Exponent 2 makes good sense for a predictor when response is an area and the predictor is a linear measure.

-Exponent 3 makes good sense for a predictor when response is a volume and the predictor is a linear measure.

-Exponent 1⁄2 might make sense for a predictor when response is a linear measure and the predictor is an area.

-Exponent 1/3 might make sense for a predictor when response is a linear measure the predictor is a volume.

-Exponent -1 may make sense when the variable is a ratio (e.g., gallons per mile instead of miles per gallon.)

-Other exponents might make sense in particular contexts.

-Integers or fractions of integers make more sense than other numbers.
+- Exponent 1 is the easiest to interpret. - "Exponent" 0 (logs) also can be interpreted (multiplicative rather than additive scale) - Exponent 2 (respectively, 3) makes sense for a predictor when response is an area (respectively, volume) and the predictor is a linear measure. - Exponent 1/2 (respectively, 1/3) makes sense for a predictor when response is a linear measure and the predictor is an area (respectively, volume).
+(Or maybe transform response instead of predictor, using exponent 2 or 3, respectively.) - Exponent -1 makes sense when the variable is a ratio (e.g., gallons per mile instead of miles per gallon.) - Other exponents might make sense in particular contexts. - Integers or fractions of integers make more sense than other numbers.

-3. Excessive detail can also lead to overfitting - remember, you just have a sample, not the population.
+3. Excessive detail can also lead to overfitting.

+Remember: You just have a sample, not the population.

 Parsimony is always one (not the only) consideration in model building.